anjackson/anjackson.github.io/web-archiving-apis/_drafts/outline.md

 -   Customise H3, e.g. modify the Frontier implementation.
 -   Use a different crawled-url DB (e.g. HQ).
 -   Scale out over multiple crawlers.
--   Use JMX for monitoring.
+-   Use JMX or similar tools for monitoring.

 And so the issue is that this doesn’t really fit the operating model we’re supposed to work under – i.e. a stable ‘service’ that requires developer knowledge to monitor/manage.